 - a responsible attitude towards handling their workload, arriving at work on time (ie ready on the job at 9am, so others aren't waiting around for you)

 - willingness to carry out tasks to the best of their ability and able to work different hours (not more, just flexible) on occasion

-- good physical health and stamina, and able to safely lift 25 lbs
+- good physical health and stamina, and able to easily and safely lift 25 lbs

 - respect for the fact that the buildings, accommodation, facilities and food at the center all come from the hard work and generosity of others over many years, and so you are not working ‘for free’, but enjoying the benefits of what those people have offered

 - a willingness to observe the principle of not taking life, which includes not killing annoying insects such as mosquitoes and ticks!